patmoore/grandperspective/docs/README.txt

 - PowerPC processor

-  This executable is still built for Macs with a PowerPC processor.
-  The source code has already been modified so that it should compile and run properly on Intel processors as well (thanks to Craig Hughes for his help with this).
-However, I do not (yet) have the software to build Universal Binaries, nor easy access to an Intel Mac to actually test it.
+  This version of the application is still built for Macs with a PowerPC processor.
+Although the source code has already been modified so that it should also compile and run properly on Intel processors (thanks to Craig Hughes for his help with this), I do not yet have the software to build Universal Binaries, nor easy access to an Intel Mac to actually test it.
 This makes releasing an "official" Universal Binary a bit cumbersome, but expect one soon anyway.

 - Mac OS X, 10.2 or higher